aonz/amplify-datastore-demo/README.md

 amplify add hosting
 # Choose `Hosting with Amplify Console` and then `Continuous deployment`
+# Will take about 5 mins.
+# While waiting, lookt at AWS services e.g. DynamoDB and AppSync.

 git add -A
 git commit -a -m 'Deploy the frontend on AWS.'

 # Test the version with both the frontend and backend on AWS.
+# Lookt at Amplify Console.
 ```

 7. Cleanup